flype44/Emu68Contribs/Emu68Version/README.md

 	ERROR   (10) Can't open property (idstring)
 	ERROR   (10) Can't open property (git-hash)
 	ERROR   (10) Can't open property (variant)
-	WARNING (5)  The Emu68 version is lower than the specified value SUCCESS (0)  The Emu68 version is greater or equal than the specified value
+	WARN    (5)  The Emu68 version is lower than the specified value SUCCESS (0)  The Emu68 version is greater or equal than the specified value
 ```